 I am the Acting Head of Operations & Strategy at Guild Trustee Services.
-I started at Guild in late 2018, so getting to the three-year mark pretty soon.
+I started at Guild in late 2018.
 Time flies when you are having fun!

 What was the moment you knew you’d made the right decision to work at Guild?

 There were a couple of small things.
 I already knew people at Guild but the initial conversation with the Talent Acquisition Manager was really refreshing.
 It felt more like a friendship, it wasn't forced.
 It wasn't too formal, she was just herself.
 I even had a small walk-through of the office before my interview which was great.

 It was just all the little interactions before I started with the People and Culture team and my leader.
-On my first day - I think the day I just knew this is going be an awesome place to be part of, because when I walked in and they had done an awesome job setting up my desk (including my name plate) and it really was a nice first day.
+On my first day - I think the day I just knew this is going to be an awesome place to be part of, because when I walked in and they had done an awesome job setting up my desk (including my nameplate) and it really was a nice first day.
 The induction was well set up and everyone around at GTS was so friendly and willing to share information.
-All in all, culture at Guild is great!
+All in all, the culture at Guild is great!

 What was the best day at work?

-There have been a lot of like really good highlight over the last couple of years.
-I think the getting acknowledgement for my work has been lovely.
+There has been a lot of really good highlights over the last couple of years.
+I think getting acknowledgement for my work has been lovely.
 All my colleagues at Guild are very respectful and are willing to work very collaboratively.
 There's a really forthright way of discussing solutions, so if people have something to say, they're willing to say it out loud.
 I think that's been one of the best things about coming to Guild.

 In terms of work variety, there's always been a lot of different things for me to work on.
 What I'd be working on today is very different from tomorrow, and sometimes juggling the operations and strategy buckets and wearing different hats can be quite a diverse mix.